andrew-fowler/automation-fundamentals-brownbag/PITCHME.md

 ## What is it?
 _Automated checking that things that were previously known to be true, still are._

+Note:
+As opposed to testing, which looks to surface new information.
+---

+## What is it for?
+_A low execution-cost way to learn information about the health of the build_

+Note:

 ---

 ## Why do it?